Benja1512/holbertonschool-web_react/Webpack/README.md

-this is project webpack - holberton
+ this is webpack section - holberton